RockstarSteph/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+Users can view all products, select single product, give reviews, rate products and delete their own reviews.
+Cart checkout and order confirmation also implemented.

-## Setup
+## Setup to clone

 1. Fork & Clone
 2. Run `bundle install` to install dependencies